nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxn947/display_examples/smartdma_camera_flexio_mculcd/example_board_readme.md

 Board settings
 ============
 Attach OV7670 to J9 camera interface(pin5 to pin22).
-Rework the camera pins by changing the SJ16, SJ26 and SJ27 from A side to B side.
+Rework the camera pins by changing the SJ16, SJ26 and SJ27 from right side to left side.
 Attach LCD-PAR-S035 low cost panel to J8.

 Prepare the Demo